brson/solana-move-demo/README.md

 solana-move build
 ```

-This creates the `todo` directory containing:
+This creates the `build` directory containing:

 ```
+demo/
   demo.so
+  BuildInfo.yml
+  bytecode_modules/
     demo.mv
-demo.json
+    dependencies/...
+  source_maps/...
+  sources/...
+target/
+  ...
 ```

+This structure is a combination of the `move-cli` output
+and the `cargo` output, as our build will include
+both move compiler builds and rust builds (for move-native).
+Note here that the rbpf dylib is built into the `build/demo` directory.

+todo

 ## `solana-move` commands discussion